xackery/thj-wiki/content/classes-and-abilities/classes/_index.en.md

 ### Beastlord overview
 Beastlord traditionally comes with a strong pet, baby Shaman buffs/slows/heals, and some melee damage.
 On THJ, it also provides the following unique things:
 * Bloodlust: This ability makes it so every swing you do, your weapons proc their on-proc abilities.
 Procs are very strong on THJ, and this gives you an insane cooldown to take advantage of them.
+While this only lasts 12 seconds, it can be extended with Spell Casting Reinforcement.
 * Pet buffs: You can have multiple pets (from multiple classes) in THJ, so your pet buffs gain more value as they affect all of your pets.

 ### Beastlord synergies
 Some strong Beastlord synergies to think of are:
 * Warrior: Warrior gets access to some great proc weapons to make use of Bloodlust, is tanky, and brings it's own AA similar to Bloodlust (Rage of Rallos Zek).
-Combined with Cleric, this composition can make huge pulls and mow them all down by proccing lifetaps/aoe damage on every swing, based on the weapons you're using.
+* Cleric: Cleric gets Battle Frenzy, which makes every single one of your spells (and procs!) crit for a short time.
+It also has Divine Avatar, which increases your damage and gives you a short HoT.
+These things combined with the combined proc chance of Bloodlust make for a very strong composition base.
 * Mag + Enc/Nec: As mentioned earlier, Beastlord pet buffs and heals hit every one of your pets, and in turn, other classes abilities do the same.
 So naturally, pairing Beastlord with other pet classes makes for a strong composition.

 ### Key Beastlord AAs